goharbor/harbor/tests/testcases/Group7-Replication/7-21-Replication-push-images.md

 2. Create a project and add an enabled replication rule.
 3. Push an image to the created project.
 4. Check replication job.
-5. Check remote registry to see if the image has been replicated if project exist on remote registry.
+5. Check remote registry to see if the image has been replicated if project existing on remote registry.
-6. Check remote registry to see if the image has been replicated if project not exist on remote registry.
+6. Check remote registry to see if the image has been replicated if project not existing on remote registry.

 # Expect Outcome: